AdrianDonohoe/MLaS_project2020/README.md

 2. A jupyter notebook, for investigation and model analysis.

-3. model_server.py , a flask application.
+3. model_server.py , a python flask application.

 4. powerproduction.txt, a text file containing the dataset